 Before you dive in for the first time, think about the following:

 – Do you have containers to store the food you prepare?
 Storing food in airtight containers is important for freshness.
-I would recommend 4-cup Pyrex containers for lunch meals prepared ahead.
+I would recommend 4-cup Pyrex containers, or most glass containers in general, for lunch meals prepared ahead.

 – Think about your favorite cooking methods and new ones you’d be willing to try.
 Try one new thing at a time.

 – Think about your favorite foods, and which foods you’d be willing to eat for at least a couple days in a row.
 For example, if you don’t already like roasted broccoli, you might really hate it after a few days.

 – Consider your dietary needs.
 If you don’t know where to start, here’s a macronutrient calculator.
 For example, the meal plans on Project Meal Plan aim for 30% carbohydrates, 35% fat, and 35% protein.
 You can also use My Fitness Pal to figure out what’s right for you.

 – What does your week look like?
 Think about when you have the least amount of time, or when you normally resort to eating out, and prep for THAT.